M. Provisions and Contingent Liabilities

 The Company's business activities are exposed to a variety of financial risks, namely liquidity risk, market risks and credit risk.
 The Company's senior management has the overall responsibility for establishing and governing the Company's risk management framework.
 The Company has constituted a core Management Committee, which is responsible for developing and monitoring the Company's risk management policies.
 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set and monitor appropriate risk limits and controls, periodically review the changes in market conditions and reflect the changes in the policy accordingly.
 The key risks and mitigating actions are also placed before the Audit Committee of the Company.

-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest Rate Risk: Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 This risk exists mainly on account of borrowings of the Company.
 However, all these borrowings are at fixed interest rate and hence the exposure to change in interest rate is insignificant.

-Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
+Foreign Currency Risk: Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
 The Company is not exposed to significant foreign currency risk as at the respective reporting dates.

-The Company is mainly exposed to the price risk due to its investment in debt mutual funds.
+Price Risk: The Company is mainly exposed to the price risk due to its investment in debt mutual funds.
 The price risk arises due to uncertainties about the future market values of these investments.

-Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
+B. Credit Risk: Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and other financial assets.

-Customer credit risk is managed by each business unit subject to the Company’s established policy, procedures and control relating to customer credit risk management.
+Trade Receivables: Customer credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
 An impairment analysis is performed at each reporting date on an individual basis for major trade receivables.

-Credit risk from balances with banks and financial institutions is managed by the Company in accordance with the Company’s policy.
+Other Financial Assets: Credit risk from balances with banks and financial institutions is managed by the Company in accordance with the Company's policy.
 Investments of surplus funds are made only in highly marketable debt instruments with appropriate maturities to optimise the cash return on instruments while ensuring sufficient liquidity to meet its liabilities.

-Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
-Concentrations indicate the relative sensitivity of the Company’s performance to developments affecting a particular industry.
+C. Excessive risk concentration: Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
+Concentrations indicate the relative sensitivity of the Company's performance to developments affecting a particular industry.
+In order to avoid excessive concentrations of risk, the Company's policies and procedures include specific guidelines to focus on the maintenance of a diversified portfolio.
+Identified concentrations of credit risks are controlled and managed accordingly.

-Liquidity risk is the risk that the Company will face in meeting its obligations associated with its financial liabilities.
-The Company’s approach in managing liquidity is to ensure that it will have sufficient funds to meet its liabilities when due without incurring unacceptable losses.
+D. Liquidity risk: Liquidity risk is the risk that the Company will face in meeting its obligations associated with its financial liabilities.
+The Company's approach in managing liquidity is to ensure that it will have sufficient funds to meet its liabilities when due without incurring unacceptable losses.

-The Company maintained a cautious liquidity strategy, with a positive cash balance throughout the year ended March 31, 2024 and March 31, 2023.
-Cash flow from operating activities provides the funds to service the financial liabilities on a day-to-day basis.
-The Company regularly monitors the rolling forecasts to ensure it has sufficient cash on an ongoing basis to meet operational needs.
-Any short term surplus cash generated, over and above the amount required for working capital management and other operational requirements, is retained as cash and cash equivalents (to the extent required) and any excess is invested in interest bearing term deposits and other highly marketable debt investments with appropriate maturities to optimise the cash returns on investments while ensuring sufficient liquidity to meet its liabilities.
+to service the financial liabilities on a day-to-day basis.
+The Company regularly monitors the rolling forecasts to ensure it has sufficient cash on an on going basis to meet operational needs.
+Any short¬ term surplus cash generated, over and above the amount required for working capital management and other operational requirements, is retained as cash and cash equivalents (to the extent required) and any excess is invested in interest bearing term deposits and other highly marketable debt investments with appropriate maturities to optimise the cash returns on investments while ensuring sufficient liquidity to meet its liabilities.

 The Company manages its liquidity requirement by analysing the maturity pattern of Company's cash flows of financial assets and financial liabilities.
 The Company's objective is to maintain a balance between continuity of funding and flexibility.
 The Company invests its surplus funds in debt schemes of mutual funds, which carry low mark to market risks.

-The table below summarises the maturity profile of the undiscounted cash flows of the Company’s financial assets and liabilities.
+The table below summarises the maturity profile of the undiscounted cash flows of the Company's financial assets and liabilities:

-35. The disclosure on the following matters required under Schedule III as amended not being relevant or applicable in case of
+35. The disclosure on the following matters required under Schedule III as amended not being relevant or

-the Company, same are not covered such as
+applicable in case of the Company, same are not covered such as

 a.
-Title Deeds of Immovable Property not held in name of Company: Title deeds of immovable property are held in the name of the Company.
+Title Deeds of Immovable Property not held in name of Company: Title deeds of immovable property are held in the name of the Company

 b.
 Disclosure on Revaluation of Assets: The Company has not revalued its property, plant and equipment or intangible assets or both during the current or previous year.